 - Measuring Container

-Can you put too much perlite in soil?
+Q: Can you put too much perlite into your soil?

-No. Styrofoam and perlite are two different materials although they have the same color.
+A: No. Styrofoam and perlite are two different materials although they have the same color.
 Perlite is a natural material from volcanic glass that will eventually dissolve over time.
 While the Styrofoam is synthetic and will not dissolve.
 Thus, it can harm the environment, and you should avoid using it in your garden or anywhere else.